Bruce0C/Punters-Quiz-/testing.md

 Interactivity:
 - Expected: That all JavaScript functions would work  as intended for the website's optimum interactivity.
 - Actual: Most of of the functions work however disabling the answer button also means being unable to show the correct/ incorrect answers.
-- Solution: When looking through numerous tutorials and discusing the possible solution to this problem with my mentor, I was able to get the desired result by using "button.disabled = true" function
+- Solution: When looking through numerous tutorials and discusing the possible solution to this problem with my mentor, I was able to get the desired result by using "button.disabled = true" in javascript

 Score:
 - Expected: One point is awarded for each correct answer, for a total of 20 points.